codecraftingtools/codecraftingtools.github.io/_sources/software.rst.txt

   programming interface for the display and recording of status, event, debugging, warning, and error information.

+.. _Finch:

+Finch
+  Format for specifying interconnections and component hierarchies.
+  This project provides a language for making input/output connections between components and defining hierarchic component structures, along with a set of utilities to generate code and documentation from these definitions.
+Component input/output interfaces are defined using `Smidgen`_.

 .. _Smidgen:

 Smidgen
   Syntax for messaging interface definition and generation.
-This project provides a language for defining component input/output interfaces and hierarchic component structures, along with a set of utilities to generate code and documentation from these definitions.
+This project provides a language for defining component input/output messaging interfaces and a set of utilities to generate code and documentation from these definitions.
 The structure of input and output data is defined using `Tydl`_.

 .. _Tydl: